patterns-app/patterns-devkit/README.md

             yield block
 ```

-It's important to note that streams, unlike snaps, never _create_ new datablocks or have any
+It's important to note that streams, unlike functions, never _create_ new datablocks or have any
 effect on what is stored on disk.
 They only alter _which_ datablocks end up as input to a node.

 ## Other concepts